 Meanwhile, heat the coconut milk until the liquid is warm and just starts to steam.
-If the coconut milk comes out in clumps, not to worry.
+If the coconut milk comes out in clumps, that's ok.
 Canned coconut milk separates into solid coconut creme and milk.
 Whisk and the problem should be resolved.

 Add sugar.
 Whisk until combined.
 Remove from heat and whisk in the gelatine mixture.

 Pour into small glasses or ramekins.
 To make the pouring easier, use a large measuring cup.
 Chill for at least 2-4 hours, preferably overnight.